Rookie Tour tournaments can now be found online on the tournament calendar. Click here.

 Participant will receive one of the following three prizes:

-- Sweater (players will only receive one sweater regardless of the number of events they participated in)
+- Shirt (players will only receive one sweater regardless of the number of events they participated in)

 - Water Bottle